guitoof/articles/Flutter_Hero_Animation_Unmasked/Flutter_Hero_Animation_Unmasked_Part_1.md

 ## Example source code

-The entire source code of what we are going to do can be found here: [hero-animation-unmasked](https://github.com/guitoof/hero-animation-unmasked) with a step by step [commits breakdown](https://github.com/guitoof/hero-animation-unmasked/commits/master).
+The entire source code of what we are going to do can be found here: [hero-animation-unmasked](https://github.com/guitoof/hero-animation-unmasked) with a step-by-step [commits breakdown](https://github.com/guitoof/hero-animation-unmasked/commits/master).

 This sample application contains 2 pages: